GioF71/squeezelite-docker/README.md

 ### Automatic MAC address creation

 If you don't provide a value to `SQUEEZELITE_MAC_ADDRESS`, a random mac address will be generated and stored (if possible) under `/config/mac-address.txt`, so it will be reloaded on next restart.
+The file name can be prepended by the optional `CONFIG_FILE_PREFIX`.
 Use a persistent volume in order to preserve the functionality in the event of container recreation (such as when you update to a newer image).

 ## Volumes